JakobMckenna/JakobMckenna.github.io/README.md

 * After commiting the changes, your new theme should be active after a few minutes.

-### Extra: Principles to keep in mind
+### Bonus: Principles to keep in mind
 * Andrew Etter's [Book](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) goes into great detail on topics such as using Markup or generating static websites.
 Here are some key takeaways that are useful:

 1. Using lightweight langauges (like Markdown) is optimal because they are simple and can be used across all systems.
+Unlike older tools such as XML, Markdown is easily understandable.
+This leads to everybody on a team being able to contribute, which is why I used Markdown in this tutorial.

+2. For the sample reason (that they are simple) static websites are also perfered.
+While dynamic websites can be fancy, they are also complicated to set up.
+Static websites are fairly easy to create, and using a tool such as GitHub pages make it even easier.
+It is also useful that we can update our website almost instantly.
+Hosting a website locally is the most optimal, as you have total control.

 ### More resources:
 * Learn about Markdown: [Markdown tutorial](https://www.markdowntutorial.com)